ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 {:codeblock}

 CoreOS uses `systemd`, so to make the mount point survive a restart, you must enable the `*.mount` file.
-If you use the `--now` flag the partition is mounted immediately and set to start on boot.
+If you use the `--now` flag, the partition is mounted immediately and set to start on boot.

 ```
 $ systemctl enable --now mnt-www.mount